MCrossley86/Luma_v.1/README.md

 16. **Automated Logout Test Case**
     - Developed page object class for the logout "MyAccount".
     - Created a test case for logging out.

+17. 16. **Automated Login DDT Test Case**
+    - Created a test case for data driven testing.
+    - **Note: There are some current issues which I am resolving**

 **Future Projects**
     - Automate Test Cases for the following scenarios: